 The first step is identifying the right program.
 You generally have two choices: a university-based program (such as the Mayo Clinic or Michigan State) or a non-profit tissue bank (such as Science Care or United Tissue Network).

-- University Programs: Often focus on Medical School Body Donation for student education.
+- University Programs: Often focus on student education and first-year anatomy instruction.

-- Non-Profit Tissue Banks: Typically focus on specific surgical research, medical device testing, and specialized physician training.
+- Non-Profit Tissue Banks: Typically focus on surgical research, medical device testing, and specialized physician training.

 Once you choose a program, you must complete a "Document of Gift" or a consent form.
 This is the legal foundation of your intent.